Solar photovoltaic installers held about 9,700 jobs in 2018. The largest employers of solar photovoltaic installers were as follows:

 Physical strength.
 PV installers must often lift heavy equipment, parts, and tools.
 Workers should be strong enough to lift panels that weigh up to 40 pounds.

-The median annual wage for solar photovoltaic installers was $37,900 in May 2012.
+The median annual wage for solar photovoltaic installers was $44,890 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $26,250, and the top 10 percent earned more than $57,980.
+The lowest 10 percent earned less than $31,600, and the highest 10 percent earned more than $63,880.

-In May 2012, the median annual wages for solar photovoltaic installers in the top three industries in which these installers worked were as follows:
+In May 2019, the median annual wages for solar photovoltaic installers in the top industries in which they worked were as follows:

-Employment of solar photovoltaic (PV) installers is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 1,200 new jobs over the 10-year period.
+Employment of solar photovoltaic (PV) installers, often called PV installers, is projected to grow 63 percent from 2018 to 2028, much faster than the average for all occupations.

-The long-term outlook, however, is heavily dependent on government incentives, cost, and the continuing efficiency of PV panels.
+The long-term outlook, however, is heavily dependent on government incentives, cost, and the continued improvement of PV panels.
 States and localities that provide incentives to reduce the cost of PV systems should experience greater demand for workers.
 Common incentives include tax rebates, direct subsidies, renewable energy purchase mandates, and net metering.

-For details about apprenticeship or other training opportunities in this trade, contact the offices of the state employment service, technical colleges, the state apprenticeship agency, local photovoltaic contractors, firms that employ PV installers, or local union-management apprenticeship committees.
-Apprenticeship information is available from the U.S. Department of Labor’s toll-free help line: 1 (877) 872-5627; or Employment and Training Administration.
+For details about apprenticeships or other training opportunities in this trade, contact the offices of the state employment service, technical colleges, the state apprenticeship agency, local photovoltaic contractors, firms that employ PV installers, or local union–management apprenticeship committees.
+Apprenticeship information is available from the U.S. Department of Labor's Apprenticeship program online or by phone at 877-872-5627.

 For more information about apprenticeships for solar photovoltaic installers, visit